eduardocamaratta/prompt-config/README.md

 In case the Windows terminal is used, the font can be adjusted on Settings > Default > Appearance (same for background opacity).

+## Git

+There are a few git configurations that I find particularly useful, such as skipping cherry-pick advice, configuring pull to rebase and some files to be globally ignored.
+For those purposes, this repository contains a gitconfig and a gitignore files that can be moved to the home folder.
+For additional configurations specific to OSs or devices, the gitconfig also tries to include a `.gitconfig-local` file that could be optionally provided by the user.

 ## Prompt: Starship

 After following the installation guide that's usually just running a script, configure it to use the config file provided by this repository.